 But these points are way too abstract.
 At its core, Devil in the Grove is great story-telling.
 And it really happened.
 Hollywood couldn’t make this stuff up.

-Zach Wolfe (email@example.com) is a Texas trial lawyer who handles non-compete and trade secret litigation.
-His firm Fleckman & McGlynn, PLLC has offices in Houston, Austin, and The Woodlands.
+Zach Wolfe (firstname.lastname@example.org) is a Texas trial lawyer who handles non-compete and trade secret litigation at his firm Fleckman & McGlynn, PLLC.
 These are his opinions, not the opinions of his firm or clients.